 What is SEO?

-Search engine optimisation (SEO) is a series of steps that can be taken to rank a web page higher on the search engine results page (SERP).
+Search engine optimisation (SEO) is a series of steps that can be taken to improve a web page’s ranking on the search engine results page (SERP).

-Keywords and keyword phrases are selected based on the target market demographics, the industry sector, the company’s location, the type of product or service offered, and what the competition is doing.
+Keywords and keyword phrases are selected based on the target market demographics, the industry sector, the company’s location, the type of product or service offered, and the competition’s activities.

 The coveted positions on the SERP are the top three places on the first page of the search.
 Those top three positions account for 46% to 59% of the click-throughs from the SERP to go on to the website link found by the search engine.